gsamaras/kd_GeRaF/README.md

+# kd-GeRaF:
-kd-GeRaF: project/thesis by George Samaras, university of Athens, 2015.
+Project/thesis of George Samaras, university of Athens, 2015.

 * Foler 'Doxygen' contains the html documentation.
 * Folder 'main' contains files that can be the main() of the project.